CheeseCake87/CheeseCake87/markdown/2023-08-08_i-got-carried-away-with-using-python-to-commit-my-obsidian-vault-to-github.md

 ```
-Publish = True
+Publish: True
-Date = 2023-08-08 22:26:27 +0100
+Date: 2023-08-08 22:26:27 +0100
-Title = I got carried away with using Python to commit my Obsidian vault to GitHub
+Title:" I got carried away with using Python to commit my Obsidian vault to GitHub"
-Description = In a previous post, I came up with a solution to commit
+Description: "In a previous post, I came up with a solution to commit
-my obsidian vault to GitHub, I took it a bit further...
+my obsidian vault to GitHub, I took it a bit further..."
 ```

 In the persuit to make my obsidian vault more portable, I came up with a solution to commit my vault to GitHub.